List of Mobile Suit Gundam 00 characters: Mobile Suit Gundam 00F

-Once a candidate Gundam Meister, but because he is inferior to Setsuna and the current Meisters, he was removed and is now a pilot for Fereshte.
+He was once a candidate Gundam Meister, but because he is inferior to Setsuna and the current Meisters, he was removed from consideration, and is now a pilot for Fereshte.
 He's a strong believer of Aeolia Schenberg's words of eliminating wars all over the Earth.
 Eco does not get along with Fon, believing that Fon is unsuited to be a member of Celestial Being because of his status as a criminal.
 He is usually the comic relief in 00F, having a tendency to overreact when Fon either points out something (usually obvious) to him or annoys him with his devil-may-care disposition.